aletorresprado/aletorresprado/README.md

 ---

-> “La ciencia no es sólo una disciplina de razón, sino también de romanticismo” – Stephen Hawking
+> "Science is not only a discipline of reason, but, also, one of romance." – Stephen Hawking